Missing something at In-N-Out? Company addresses ‘shortage’ of popular offering - NewsBreak

 “My [store manager] was talking about the 2017 shortage and [said] that people were going crazy,” one Reddit user claimed, after earlier writing that customers were generally pretty understanding in recent months.

 “Maybe people now are used to shortages because of the pandemic and they aren’t caring too much.”
-Driver in Studio Movie Grill incident pleads no contest to ‘wet reckless’ charge
+The not-so-secret meaning behind In-N-Out’s palm trees

 In any case, In-N-Out has likely fielded at least a few complaints from heated customers, some of whom took to Twitter to lament the lack of their preferred peppers.